Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Ablation and Sensitivity Analysis

-This section presents illustrative examples of high-quality groups formed using \textit{LFA} on the CelebA dataset.
-All groups were constructed using embeddings extracted with Partial FC, and a threshold $\tau = 0.35$ for \textit{LFA} algorithm.
-The examples highlight attribute-based groups that exhibit strong semantic coherence, in part because all initial images belong to different identities.
+This section presents illustrative examples of high-quality groups formed by LatentAlign within the CelebA dataset.
+All groups were constructed using embeddings extracted with PartialFC and a projection threshold of $\tau = 0.35$.
+The examples highlight attribute-based groups that exhibit strong semantic coherence, driven by initializing the algorithm with images of different identities.

-Figures \ref{fig:g1}--\ref{fig:g4} display groups representing the following categories: males with turbans, males with baseball helmets, dark-skinned bald males, and light-skinned bald males.
-In each figure, the green box in the top-left corner indicates the initial group.
-Images are displayed in left-to-right, top-to-bottom sequence, reflecting the order in which they were added to the group.
+Figures \ref{fig:g1}--\ref{fig:g4} display groups representing distinct intersectional categories: males with turbans, males with baseball helmets, dark-skinned bald males, and light-skinned bald males.
+In each figure, the green box in the top-left corner indicates the initial seed group.
+Images are displayed in left-to-right, top-to-bottom sequence, reflecting the exact order in which the algorithm aligned and added them to the group.

-We focus on CelebA due to its high number of images per identity, which increases the likelihood that grouping will be influenced by identity-related features, and makes it more complicated.
-When an initial group consists of images from the same identity, the latent direction in the embedding space may not yet be well defined.
-In such cases, expansion tends to favor look-alike identities rather than consistent attribute alignment.
+We specifically focus this visual analysis on CelebA due to its high number of images per identity, which inherently increases the likelihood that grouping will be influenced by identity-specific features rather than shared semantic attributes.
+This is precisely the case when an initial group lacks identity diversity (e.g., consisting of images of the same person).
+In such cases, the iterative expansion tends to favor retrieving look-alike identities rather than aligning with a consistent, cross-identity attribute.

-To illustrate this, Figure \ref{fig:g5} shows a group formed from four images of Asian females wearing tennis caps, all from different identities.
-The resulting group consistently includes images of individuals wearing (mostly white) tennis caps, indicating that the latent direction was successfully aligned with the intended visual attribute.
+To illustrate this failure mode, Figures \ref{fig:fail1}--\ref{fig:fail3} show examples where the initial group consisted of a single image.
+Here, the grouping is driven primarily by identity similarity.
+While not inherently undesirable, this leads to groups where the dominant shared feature is merely an identity-specific facial trait rather than a broader demographic or semantic variable.

-By contrast, Figures \ref{fig:fail1}--\ref{fig:fail3} show examples where the initial group consisted of a single image.
-In these cases, the grouping is driven primarily by identity similarity.
-While this is not inherently undesirable, it leads to groups where the dominant shared feature may be an identity-specific facial trait.
+Conversely, Figure \ref{fig:g5} illustrates the power of seed diversity.
+Initialized with four images of different Asian females wearing tennis caps, all from different identities, the resulting group consistently retrieves new individuals wearing (mostly white) tennis caps.
+This indicates that the latent direction successfully isolated and aligned with the intended visual attribute, bypassing identity.